 A dislocated elbow occurs usually as a result of a fall, or a direct blow and often involves an associated fracture of the Radius, Humerus or Ulna.
-The most common mechanism involves falling onto an outstretched hand, with the arm away from the body and the elbow being forceably flexed on contact.
+The most common mechanism involves falling onto an outstretched hand, with the arm away from the body and the elbow being forcibly flexed on contact.
 There is usually also a twisting movement.
 This results in a posterior dislocation which accounts for up to 90% of all elbow dislocations.
-In a posterior dislocation the Ulna or the Radius (sometimes both!) moves backwards.
+In a posterior dislocation, the Ulna or the Radius (sometimes both!) moves backward.

 Dislocations usually involve damage to surrounding structures, most often the ligaments of the elbow joint, fractures to the Radius or Ulna or damage to the nerves or blood vessels which pass close to the elbow joint which may become trapped (pinched) by the moving bone.

 - Apply ice or cold therapy to the elbow